MLiserb/up4crypto/Top10_week_news/2024/week_03.md

 - U.S. SEC postponed Futa’s spot as the ETF’s resolution deadline to March 5

-8. Fed interest rate cuts may be beneficial to DeFi and stable coins
+7. Fed interest rate cuts may be beneficial to DeFi and stable coins

+8. Coin's dynamic summary this week

 - Since November, an agreement has been reached with US regulators, and the Coin has recorded a net inflow of $4.6 billion